Marshmachell/donationalerts4j/README.md

 Simply logging messages to the console.

-Creating your DonationAlertsClient instance and attaching an event listener
+Creating your DonationAlertsClient instance and attaching an event listener:

 ```java
 public static void main(String[] args) throws URISyntaxException {